dirkkalmbach/Analyze-Log-Files/README.md

 # Analyze-Log-Files
-Log Analysis Project of the Udacity Full Stack Web Developer Nanodegree
+Log Analysis Project of the Udacity Full Stack Web Developer Nanodegree.

-# What is it?
+## What is it?
 This is the **Log Analysis Project** of the **Udacity Full Stack Web Developer Nanodegree**.

 It represents a simple internal reporting tool using information from a database of a newspaper website.